VoluntasTua/scripture-study-guide/prophets/zechariah.md

 [^4]: Petterson, Anthony R. 2009._Behold Your King: The Hope For The House Of David In The Book Of Zechariah \(T & T Clark Library Of Biblical Studies\)_.
 1st ed.
 T & T Clark Limited.

 [^5]: Rose, Wolter H. 2000._Zemah And Zerubbabel: Messianic Expectations In The Early Postexilic Period \(Journal For The Study Of The Old Testament.
 Supplement Series ; 304\)_.
 1st ed.
 Sheffield Academic Press.

+[^6]: Coogan, Michael David, Marc Zvi Brettler, Carol A Newsom, and Pheme Perkins.
+2010._The New Oxford Annotated Bible._ 4th ed.
+New York: Oxford University Press.